Single Sign-on Setup

 • A user only needs to remember one password and can always log in to multiple applications.

-• The ability to centrally manage accounts administrative burden with regard to resetting passwords.
+• Administrators can centrally manage accounts, reducing the administrative burden of resetting passwords.

-• If a contractor or employee leaves service, all access can be withdrawn at the push of a button.
+• When a contractor or employee leaves, all access can be withdrawn with a single action.

-• With cloud SSO solutions, it is very easy to provide additional security for accounts with Multi-Factor Authentication (MFA).
+• Cloud SSO solutions make it easy to add additional security through Multi-Factor Authentication (MFA).

-• Cloud SSO solutions often provide an app dashboard.
-With one click, the user can start every application and is automatically logged in.
+• Cloud SSO solutions often provide an app dashboard, allowing users to start every application with a single click and be automatically logged in.

-• Most SSO cloud solutions offer good monitoring, so a breach is quickly detected.
+• Most SSO cloud solutions offer good monitoring, so breaches are quickly detected.

 Disadvantages of using SSO